Last update: 17 January 2022

 Suspected cases, returnees from abroad and risk groups

 If a corona infection is suspected, all employees are requested to contact a physician or the on-call service of „Ärztlicher Bereitschaftsdienst“ (116 117) immediately by telephone, and discuss on how to proceed further.
 The same applies if you have or have had contact with a person infected with the corona virus.

 Persons are not allowed to enter the university if they

-1. have knowingly had contact with a confirmed COVID-19 patient (cat.
-I contact) within the last 14 days, unless otherwise directed by the public health department
+1. have knowingly had contact with a confirmed COVID-19 patient (close contact according to RKI) within the last 14 days, unless otherwise directed by the public health department

 2. show symptoms that may indicate COVID-19 disease, such as respiratory symptoms of any severity, unspecific general symptoms, and olfactory or gustatory disturbances;

-3. are obliged to be placed in domestic quarantine in accordance with the currently valid entry quarantine regulation (EQV).
+3. are obliged to be placed in domestic quarantine in accordance with the currently valid entry regulation.